Starting or Buying a Business

 Thinking of Starting A Business?

 We are not your average firm of accountants who just keep the score.
 We view the tax return as the start of the client process, not the end and we are business start up specialists who are passionate about your business success.
-To help our clients we have published a comprehensive guide titled 'Starting or Buying a Small Business'.
-This 45 page booklet provides valuable information on a number of key issues that confront clients starting or buying a business in Australia including:
+To help our clients we have published a comprehensive e-book guide titled 'The New Business Starter Kit'.
+It provides valuable information on a number of key issues that confront a new business owner including:

 - Alternative Business Structures and their Taxation and Legal Aspects